Skip to content

 CROSS_ACCOUNT_ROLE="OrganizationAccountAccessRole" # or your role name

-for ACCOUNT_ID in "${TARGET_ACCOUNTS[@]}"; do
+for ACCOUNT_ID in "${ACCOUNTS[@]}"; do

-echo "Deploying to account: $ACCOUNT_ID"
+echo "Deploying to member account: $ACCOUNT_ID (trusting $ADMIN_ACCT_ID)"

 CREDS=$(aws sts assume-role \